 For example, in the case of a project that could affect a watercourse, it may be necessary to include the entire upstream and/or downstream catchment in order to capture all European sites with water-dependent features of interest.

 Having regard to the above key variables, the Zone of Influence was defined as:

-- The proposed development site plus a 50m buffer. - The downstream extent of the River Liffey as far as Tom Clarke Bridge.
+• The proposed development site plus a 50m buffer.